Saskatchewan Rent Increase Notice Generator

 Use the right form, every time

 Saskatchewan does not allow self-drafted rent increase notices.
 The notice must be on the form approved by the Director of Residential Tenancies (s.
 54(1)).
-The two main paths:
+Two paths to a compliant notice:

-- ORT online portal at saskatchewan.ca/ort.
-Login with your Saskatchewan business or individual account — the portal lets you generate a compliant notice, file applications, and pay the $50 application fee online.
+Visit saskatchewan.ca/ort.
+Login with your Saskatchewan business or individual account — the portal lets you generate a compliant notice, file applications, and pay the $50 application fee online.publications.saskatchewan.ca

 Either way: keep a dated copy and proof of service (registered mail, in-person delivery with witness, or electronic delivery with a read receipt — service rules are in s.
 82 of the Act).